A Multivariable Equation That Requires Two Steps

 Q: What is the difference between a single-variable equation and a multivariable equation?

 A: A single-variable equation contains only one unknown variable, while a multivariable equation contains two or more unknown variables.
-For example, x + 5 = 10 is a single-variable equation, whereas x + y = 7 is a multivariable equation.
+Here's one way to look at it: x + 5 = 10 is a single-variable equation, whereas x + y = 7 is a multivariable equation.

 Q: Can all multivariable equations be solved in two steps?

 A: No, not all multivariable equations can be solved in just two steps.
 Some equations may require more complex techniques and multiple steps to find a solution.
-However, many practical scenarios involve equations that can be simplified and solved relatively quickly.
+Even so, many practical scenarios involve equations that can be simplified and solved relatively quickly.

 Q: How do you solve a multivariable equation if you don't have enough information to find a unique solution?